axelerant/engineering/audit.md

 * Secure the source code and a dump of the database
 * If the data is too private, ask for it to be obfuscated
 * Don’t ever settle for partial source code, just the custom modules, for example
-* They’ll be happy to leave the hacked core and “enhanced” contrib modules outside of the audit
+* They’ll be happy to leave the hacked core and `enhanced` contrib modules outside of the audit

 ## Install the site